 For fans of Modernist architecture, don’t miss the Boekentoren (Book Tower) at the University of Ghent.
 Built in the 1930’s, the Boekentoren was designed by Henry van de Velde, a famous Flemish architect and one of the founders of Art Nouveau in Belgium.
 He also played an influential role in the early days of the Bauhaus movement in Germany.

-In addition to strolling around the city, one great thing to do in Ghent is to join a canal cruise.
-You can join one of these cruises at the Grasbrug.
+In addition to strolling around the city, I recommend joining a canal cruise.
+These cruises leave from the Grasbrug.
 Avoid queues and purchase a (cancellable) ticket here.

 Try Flemish cuisine